Varicose Vein in Your Legs Summary:

 There are numerous health complications that can occur from varicose veins and the chronic venous insufficiency that caused them.
 Aside from the appearance and aesthetics, varicose vein symptoms can progress to itchy or painful veins, leg fatigue, slow-healing wounds and skin ulcers, various skin conditions, increasing pain, bleeding easily from minor scratches or bumps against the veins, and an increased risk of blood clots, which can result in a fatal pulmonary embolism.

-See a Vein Specialist for a Varicose Vein Consultation
+See a Vein Doctor for a Varicose Vein Consultation

 New Varicose Vein Treatment Options